FlitIsScuffed/About-me-/README.md

 \Interact/

-•Systems (I am completely chill with y'all, plus I have a few systems as friends!
-Just be mindful that I will ofc act differently upon whatever alter is fronting if I am told.
+•DID & ODID Systems (I am completely chill with y'all, plus I have a few systems as friends!
+Just be mindful that I will ofc act differently upon whatever alter(s) is fronting if I am told.
 Also might try and adopt some Alters/the entire system, oopz 🐶)

 •Furries (Feel free to come up to me!)